Can I qualify for SSDI if my disability is mental health-related in Alabama?

 Common Reasons for Claim Denial

 • Lack of adequate documentation from treating mental health professionals.
+If your records are insufficient or incomplete, the SSA may not be able to assess your condition fully.

-How Hogan Smith Can Help
+How Hogan Smith Can Help You File for Disability in Alabama

 At Hogan Smith, we guide Alabama residents with mental health disabilities through the SSDI process by: